Fiduciary: Accountability

 (a) The principal may demand an accounting by the attorney in fact or agent.

 (b) Unless otherwise directed by the principal, an accounting under Subsection (a) must include:

-(c) Unless directed otherwise by the principal, the attorney in fact or agent shall also provide to the principal all documentation regarding the principal’s property.
+(c) Unless directed otherwise by the principal, the attorney in fact or agent shall also provide to the principal all documentation regarding the principal's property.

 Conflict of duties

 A fiduciary's duty must not conflict with another fiduciary duty.
-Conflicts between one fiduciary duty and another fiduciary duty arise most often when a lawyer or an agent, such as a real estate agent, represent more than one client, and the interests of those clients conflict.
+Conflicts between one fiduciary duty and another fiduciary duty arise most often when a lawyer or an agent, such as a real estate agent, represents more than one client, and the interests of those clients conflict.
 This would occur when a lawyer attempts to represent both the plaintiff and the defendant in the same matter, for example.
-The rule comes from the logical conclusion that a fiduciary cannot make the principal's interests a top priority if he has two principals and their interests are diametrically opposed; he must balance the interests, which is not acceptable to equity.
+The rule follows from the logical conclusion that a fiduciary cannot make the principal's interests a top priority if he has two principals whose interests are diametrically opposed; he must balance the interests, which is not acceptable to equity.
 Therefore, the conflict of duty and duty rule is really an extension of the conflict of interest and duty rules.